Optimal Aggregation Strategies for Social Learning over Graphs: Computer Simulations

-Finally, we compare the adaptation time of the ASL strategy under different combination policies.
+Then, we compare the adaptation time of the ASL strategy under different combination policies.
 From \eqref{eq: pdf of noisy log-likelihood ratio}, the parabolic approximation \eqref{eq: second-order polynomial} holds for the noisy shift-in-mean Gaussian model.
-We expect that $\sf T_{adap}$ in Theorem \ref{theorem: adaptation time} will be a reasonable approximation of the adaptation time in the slow adaptation regime.
-With $\delta=0.01$ and different $\omega$, we calculate the simulated adaptation time for each combination matrix based on \eqref{eq: simulated adaptation time} and then compare them with the approximated value $\sf T_{adap}$ given by \eqref{eq: adaptation time definition}.
+We expect that ${\sf T_{adap}}(\omega)$ in Theorem \ref{theorem: adaptation time} will be a reasonable approximation of the adaptation time in the slow adaptation regime.
+With $\delta=0.01$ and different $\omega$, we calculate the simulated adaptation time for each combination matrix based on \eqref{eq: simulated adaptation time} and then compare them with the approximated values $\sf T_{ASL}(\pi,\omega)$ and ${\sf T_{adap}}(\omega)$ given by \eqref{eq: T_ASL} and \eqref{eq: adaptation time definition} respectively.
 Corresponding results are presented in Fig. \ref{fig: noisy adaptation time}.
 It is shown that the effect of combination policies on the adaptation time of the ASL strategy is not significant under the given step-size.
 The difference between the simulated adaptation time and the theoretical one in \eqref{eq: adaptation time definition} comes from the sub-exponential term $\mathcal{O}(\delta)$ in \eqref{eq: inst error pb ub}.
-Fig. \ref{fig: noisy transient dynamics} presents the time evolution of the instantaneous error probability in a non-stationary environment, where the true state changes from $\theta_1$ to $\theta_2$ and from $\theta_2$ to $\theta_3$ at $i=500$ and 1000, respectively.
+Similar to the observation in Fig. \ref{fig: adaptation time}, ${\sf T_{adap}}(\omega)$ provides a better characterization of the adaptation time than $\sf T_{ASL}(\pi,\omega)$ for this learning task.
+Fig. \ref{fig: noisy transient dynamics} presents the time evolution of the instantaneous error probability in a non-stationary environment, where the true state changes from $\theta_1$ to $\theta_2$ and from $\theta_2$ to $\theta_3$ at $i=1000$ and $2000$, respectively.
 Similar to Fig. \ref{fig: transient average error probability}, the curve related to the optimal combination matrix $A^\star$ is lower than all other curves during the whole learning process.
-Therefore, it is beneficial to employ a combination policy with the best Perron eigenvector $\pi^\star$ for the steady-state learning performance.
+Therefore, it is beneficial to employ a combination policy with the best Perron eigenvector for the steady-state learning performance.